ibm-cloud-docs/hs-crypto/grant-access-keys.md

 7. From the list of service instances, select the {{site.data.keyword.hscrypto}} service instance that you want to grant access to.
 8. Choose a combination of [platform and service access roles](/docs/hs-crypto?topic=hs-crypto-manage-access#roles) to assign access for the user.
 9. Click **Add**.
-10. Continue to add platform and service access roles as needed and when you are finished, click **Assign**.
+10. Continue to add platform and service access roles as needed and click **Assign**.

 ## Granting access to a single key in an instance
 {: #grant-access-key-level}